 How much does a drug test cost at Urgent Care?

 Urgent care drug tests are convenient, fast, and reliable.
 Most tests take about an hour, and the results are available within 1-3 days.

-The average cost for an urgent care drug test can range anywhere from $50 to $130.
 Urgent care centers also accept most insurance plans to cover the expenses of the drug test.
-You can either walk-in for service or go online to schedule a visit without the need to make an appointment.
+You can either walk in for service or go online to schedule a visit without the need to make an appointment.

 What kind of drug test does Urgent Care use?

 Urgent care clinics offer a range of drug testing services.
 Some of them include: